ruess/edd-prevent-eu-checkout/README.md

 In addition, it adds a *required* checkbox that has the customer confirm they're not from the EU.

+Credit to [Michelle](http://thegiddyknitter.com/2014/11/19/wip-wednesday-solutions-digital-businesses-eu-vat) for the idea

+Forked from [EDD Prevent Checkout](http://sumobi.com/shop/edd-prevent-checkout/) by Sumobi

 ## Installation ##

 After installation, visit the EDD Extensions page and edit the values for "Prevent EU Checkout"